View Upcoming Events

 • And if so, do they pass through different stages?

-They have discovered that, yes, adults can develop during adulthood, and that there are specific adult development stages.
+They have discovered that, yes, adults can develop during adulthood, and there are specific adult development stages.
 In fact, they have discovered that there are three primary adult development stages.
 But, they also discovered that most adults do not develop during adulthood (64% of all adults, to be exact).
 Thus, these psychologists learned that adult development is not a function of age but effort.

 What Are the Three Adult Development Stages?